 Quite often we find evidence of physicians who served the Confederacy unstintingly, yet do not have service records among the Compiled Service Records of Confederate Soldiers, as found in the National Archives.
 This work is an attempt to index six different sources from which we have found evidence of Tennessee physicians who participated in the support of the Confederacy.

 As with any list of this type, there are certainly errors and omissions.
 If you have documentary evidence of additional Tennessee Confederate physicians, please send that evidence to us at the Tennessee State Library and Archives, where we will maintain an updated list.

 If you would like to have a copy of a particular entry from one of the sources cited, you may place an order with the Library and Archives.
 If the material is from a PUBLISHED source, please use the "Other" section on the back of the Printed Index Search Request form.
-If the material is from a MICROFILMED source, please use the "Other" section on the back of the Microfilm Copy Order form.
+If the material is from a MICROFILMED source, please visit the Ask Us a Question! web page and contact us for ordering instructions.